Today, I want to talk about an interesting "trend" that was brought to my attention recently.

 In fact, I saw an article in TIME recently that might bear out the kind of threats billionaires are privy to.
 It was written by Mikhail Gorbachev, former leader of the Soviet Union.
 His memo warned of the dangers of nuclear proliferation, and noted that it "looks as if the world is preparing for war."
 He was mainly commenting on U.S.-Russian relations, the two nations who hold over 90% of the world's nuclear arsenal.

 U.S - China tensions are increasing

 At the same time, China has been increasingly aggressive toward our new government, and many of the rich do business there.
-Many fear that uneasy relations there could result in trade war, even military conflict, unless common ground is reached.
+Many fear that uneasy relations there could result in a trade war, even military conflict unless common ground is reached.

 Finally, one last clue that the super-rich might have better intel than us?
 One word: data.
 Many of the new billionaire preppers come from the tech industry of Silicon Valley.
 These people have massive amounts of data - much of it personal and private, which we trust they use responsibly.
 Yet, there's no reason they can't personally use the intel they get from our data to keep themselves secure - without anyone knowing.
 Who knows what this data says?

 Perhaps the financial elite is preparing for a market bubble to burst.
 The market has been rising steadily over the past year, bolstered by Trump's election, and underpinned by his first moves in office.